 If all that sounds like too much effort you should at least consider arming yourself with dat qua (too expensive) and giam gia (discount).

 And although the vendors are becoming increasingly accustomed to hearing and using English, miscommunication can happen.
 I learnt this the hard way as I asked for meat in English.
-Little did I know that ‘meet’ in the Vietnamese means Jackfruit.
+Little did I know that ‘meat’ in Vietnamese means Jackfruit.
 Jackfruit pie and gravy is no alternative, trust me.

 It’s worth mentioning, if you didn’t know, that Vietnamese is a tonal language.
 For example, the word bo can mean beef or lover depending on your pronunciation.
 So be careful, confusing the two can really ruin a meal or for that matter a relationship.